mezhanglei/react-easy-formcore/README.md

 - Provides styles, as well as `value` (or set via `valueProp`) and `onChange` two-way bindings.
 - You can customize `onChange` in outside, but you can only set the form value via an instance method such as `store.setFieldValue`.
 - Custom form validation rules can be provided with the form validation rules property `rules`.
-- When a non-form component or node is added outside the input form control, bind the target control by adding `data-type="fragment"` to filter the non-target node or by setting `data-name` to mark the target input form.
+- When a non-form component or node is added outside the input form control, bind the target control by adding `data-type="ignore"` to filter the non-target node or by setting `data-name` to mark the target input form.

 # Form.List